Can ChatGPT access Confluence? A 2026 guide

 How to connect ChatGPT to your Confluence data

-It’s obvious that connecting these two is a huge win, but how you do it makes all the difference.
-Let’s break down the common methods, from the simplest to the most effective.
+It’s obvious that connecting these two is a significant win, but how you do it makes all the difference.
+Let's break down the common methods, from the simplest to the most effective.

 Method 1: The manual 'export and pray' approach

-The most basic method, and usually the first thing people try, is to export a Confluence space as a PDF or Word document and then upload that file to a custom GPT.
-On the surface, it seems like a quick and easy win.
+The most basic method is to export a Confluence space as a PDF or Word document and then upload that file to a custom GPT.
+This is often the first step teams take to see how AI handles their data.

 Method 2: The technical DIY route with custom GPT Actions